cengwins/ceng435/README.md

    docker build -t ceng435 .
 ```

-After the image is built
+After the image is built you can directly run your containers or use docker compose pluging to run them:

+## RUN containers directly

 You can run the following to get the server machine
 ```